-As previously announced, on January 22, 2013, our Board of Directors declared a quarterly cash dividend of $0.16625 per common share, payable on March 15, 2013 to shareholders of record at the close of business on February 22, 2013.
-This represents the 39th consecutive quarterly cash dividend payment, as well as the 38th consecutive increase since our initiation of quarterly cash dividends in 2003.
+The Company’s Board of Directors declared a quarterly cash dividend of $0.20375 per common share, payable on September 25, 2020 to shareholders of record at the close of business on August 21, 2020.
+This represents the 69th consecutive quarterly cash dividend payment, as well as the 68th consecutive increase since the initiation of quarterly cash dividend payments in 2003.

-In addition, we believe that to improve our financial performance we must continue to obtain service agreements with new clients, provide new services to existing clients, achieve modest price increases on current service agreements with existing clients and maintain internal cost reduction strategies at our various operational levels.
-Furthermore, we believe that our ability to sustain the internal development of managerial personnel is an important factor impacting future operating results and successfully executing projected growth strategies.
+In addition, we believe that to improve our financial performance we must continue to obtain service agreements with new clients, retain and provide new services to existing clients, achieve modest price increases on current service agreements with existing clients and/or maintain internal cost reduction strategies at our various operational levels.
+Furthermore, we believe that our ability to sustain the internal development of managerial personnel is an important factor impacting future operating results and the successful execution of our projected growth strategies.

 Healthcare Services Group, Inc. is the largest national provider of professional housekeeping, laundry and dietary services to long-term care and related health care facilities.

 HEALTHCARE SERVICES GROUP, INC.

 (in thousands, except per share data)